-Call our Schemes Team on 0333 321 1403 today to enquiry about Tax Enquiry & Legal Expenses cover with Caunce O’Hara.
+Call our Schemes Team on 0333 321 1403 today to enquiry about Tax Enquiry & Legal Expenses cover and IR35 insurance with Caunce O’Hara.

 Special thanks to David Hughes of Accountants 4 Contractors for his expert opinion and assistance when writing this article.
 For accountancy and taxation advice you can contact David at Accountants 4 Contractors on 07917 822804 or email: email@example.com